TBD54566975/tbdex/protocol/README.md

 # Resource Types

 ## `Offering`
 > PFI -> world: "Here are the exchanges that my PFI offers.
-These are the constraints of my offer in terms of how much you can buy, what credentials I need from you, and what payment instruments you can use to pay me the base currency, and what payment instruments I can use to pay you the counter currency."
+These are the constraints of my offer in terms of how much you can buy, what credentials I need from you, and what payment methods you can use to pay me the base currency, and what payment methods I can use to pay you the counter currency."

 | field            | data type | required | description                                                                                          |
 | ---------------- | --------- | -------- | ---------------------------------------------------------------------------------------------------- |